YikeStone/pereda-kbd/README.md

 Pereda is a custom wireless mechanical keyboard designed for **Kailh Choc V1** switches.

 It has **46 keys**, aggressive **column stagger**, and **column splay**.
-The key positions are designed around finger length and natural finger-joint movement rather than a conventional keyboard layout.
+The key positions are designed around my finger length and natural finger-joint movement rather than a conventional keyboard layout.

 ![Pereda Build](images/pereda-build.jpg)